exasol/spark-connector/doc/user_guide/user_guide.md

 ### Spark Exasol Connector as SBT Dependency

-To provide the connector to your Spark Scala projects, add this to your `build.sbt` file:
+To provide the connector to your Spark Scala projects, add the following lines to your `build.sbt` file:

 ```scala